AnicetR/js-basic-data-structures/README.md

 # js-basic-data-structures
 JS basic data structures implementation

 In a recent interview I realized that I have difficulties to remember almost everything about the basics when onto pressure.
-And so I decided to reimplement every basic data structures I am aware of, or discovering following online courses.
+And so I decided to reimplement every basic data structures I am aware of, or discovered following online courses.

 ## Todo :